cmoats/Earthquake_Cluster/README.md

 Results of Oregon earhquake data after calibration:
 ![image of After Calibration](https://github.com/cmoats/Earthquake_Cluster/blob/main/After_calibration.PNG)

+This is by no means perfect, but it's the best I could do.
 Now that we've calibrated where the points should be plotted, lets look at our results.